owncloud/ocis/ocis/deployment/basic-remote-setup.md

 ## Start the oCIS fullstack server from binary

-Upon first start of the oCIS fullstack server with `./bin/ocis server` it will generate a file `identifier-registration.yml` in the config folder in your current working directory.
-This file is used to configure the built-in identity provider and therefore contains the OpenID Connect issuer and also information about relying parties, for example ownCloud Web and our desktop and mobile applications.
+Upon first start of the oCIS fullstack server with `./bin/ocis server` it will generate a directory tree skeleton in `$HOME/.ocis`.
+If that is already existing it will not be overwritten as it contains all relevant data for oCIS.

+In `$HOME/.ocis/idp` is a file `identifier-registration.yaml`.
+It is used to configure the built-in identity provider and therefore contains the OpenID Connect issuer and also information about relying parties, for example ownCloud Web and our desktop and mobile applications.

 {{< hint warning >}}
-The `identifier-registration.yml` file will only be generated if it does not exist yet.
+The `identifier-registration.yaml` file will only be generated if it does not exist yet.
 If you want to change certain environment variables like `OCIS_URL`, please delete this file first before doing so.
 Otherwise your changes will not be applied correctly and you will run into errors.
 {{< /hint >}}

 {{< hint warning >}}